 In order to adopt, interested individuals must first be approved as Resource Families in order to care for the child until the adoption is finalized.
 Relatives of children they wish to adopt, must also be approved as Resource Families.

 The steps to adoption include:

-The Adoption Assistance Program (AAP) was established by the federal and state governments to provide financial assistance to help families with the ongoing expenses of caring for a child adopted from Resource Family.
+(was established by the federal and state governments to provide) The California State Legislature created the Adoption Assistance Program with the intent to provide the security and stability of a permanent home through adoption. (financial assistance to help families with the ongoing expenses of caring for a child adopted from Resource Family).

 AAP continues until the eligible child reaches 18 years of age, or in some cases until they reach 21 years of age.

 The benefits available for AAP eligible children are as follows: